 Repsol’s YPF SA (YPFD) unit has been under pressure since January as Fernandez and regional governors push the country’s biggest oil producer to boost output and investments.
 Cabinet Chief Juan Manuel Abal Medina and Jujuy province Governor Eduardo Fellner have said all options are on the table regarding a possible takeover.
 Repsol owns 57 percent of YPF.
-(YPF)
+(YPF:US)

 Fellner yesterday rejected a report in Buenos-Aires based newspaper Clarin that said the government plans to send Congress a bill authorizing it to take a 50.01 percent stake in YPF.
 Fellner’s comments came after officials of the country’s 10 oil- producing provinces met with Fernandez at the presidential palace.

 “Everything is under review,” Fellner told reporters.
 “There is no legal proposal yet, there are just press rumors.”

 Fernandez didn’t address YPF in a speech about beef export taxes yesterday.

 YPF jumped 8.6 percent in New York trading yesterday, the most in a month, after Clarin said the government would ask Congress to declare 50.01 percent of the YPF’s shares to be in the “public interest.”

 The Argentine securities regulator will probe yesterday’s stock price gains, according to state-news agency Telam.
 About half of yesterday’s deals on the local stock market were YPF transactions, Telam said in a statement.